-It’s easy to spend your whole holiday in Piedmont simply eating and drinking.
-But, if you want to delve deeper, a private driving tour of the area’s small artisan producers can give you a chance to meet some of the people who actually grow the region’s food and wine.
+It’s easy to spend your whole holiday in Piedmont, simply eating and drinking.
+But, if you want to delve deeper, a private driving tour of the area’s small artisan producers can give you a chance to meet some of the people who grow the region’s food and wine.

-Visit Silvio, a shepherd who tends a flock of endangered heritage-breed sheep and makes traditional cheese from their unpasteurised milk.
-A tasting with wine will give you the chance to compare and learn more about the different flavours that evolve as cheese ages.
+Visit Silvio, a shepherd who tends a flock of endangered heritage-breed sheep and makes traditional cheese from their unpasteurized milk.
+A tasting with wine will give you the chance to compare and learn more about the different flavors that evolve as cheese ages.

 From there, travel to a family-run hazelnut orchard.
 Here, you can make a cake with Milena, the daughter who tends the trees with her husband.
 Finish your day with a visit to a family-owned winery for a Barolo tasting in Serralunga.

 If you prefer to stay focused on just wine, take a tour of the small village of Barolo, which lends its name to the region’s best-known vintage, and enjoy tastings at the local wineries.
-The surrounding landscape has been protected by UNESCO for its natural beauty and historical significance — this has been an important wine-growing region since Pliny the Elder sung its praises 2,000 years ago.
+UNESCO has protected the surrounding landscape for its natural beauty and historical significance — this has been an important wine-growing region since Pliny the Elder sung its praises 2,000 years ago.

 Renaissance art in Florence